Teaching Approach and FAQ

 Joann leading a church choir retreat.

 Yes.
 I enjoy my adult students very much.
-I have had the pleasure of teaching adult beginners as well as adult students who have returned to music study after some time away.
 For more information, please see the page for adult students on my website.

 What should I consider before committing to music lessons?